That Time I Gambled My Soul in a Gacha Game and Got Sent to Another World – The Christmas Special Sequel

 “Huh?
 But the surprise— this was going to be my FrostFes present for you, but now… you’ve already seen it.”

 “Isa, my sweet, the fact that you went through so much for me is far more than I would ever ask of you.
 You need not get me anything, for I already have the greatest gift of all.
 I have you, as my wife.
 You are the one who has saved my life countless times and helped me bring peace to this land.
 You are the one who I promised, in front of hundreds, to protect and love for as long as my body draws breath.
 You are the woman I see when I wake every morning, and the last face I see before I drift off into slumber.
 You do not need to prove anything to me, Isadore.”

 “T-Thank you, darling.
 I… I feel the same way.
 I never want to leave you, but… I wanted to do something for you, and I figured this is something I knew you would appreciate.”

 “Oh, and I very much do appreciate this gesture.
-You are an exceptional cook, and I can practically feel the love you put into this dessert radiating from it.
+You are an exceptional cook, and I can practically feel the love you put into this dessert.
 However, it is too late for sweets.
 Please, cover it up for tomorrow, clean up, and I’ll meet you outside the kitchen.
 If I know your FrostFes present, it is only fair if I let you see mine.”

 As Isadore finished adding the defrosting berries to the top of the cake, she covered it with a glass dome, leaving it on the table with the confidence that none in the castle would dare to touch such a thing without expressed permission.
 Especially on FrostFes.
-She then went about licking the frosting bowl clean, knowing that it would be a while before she went to bed given Zyrus’s mood, before rinsing and washing the cookware she used to prepare the cake, leaving everything to dry overnight.
+She licked the frosting bowl clean, knowing that it would be a while before she went to bed given Zyrus’s mood, before rinsing and washing the cookware she used to prepare the cake.